"The Rules of the Cookie Exchange"

 but on top of baking cookies for the exchange I also make hot and cold hors

-de oeuvres and usually spend about $200.00 on the food and drinks.
-I'd rather
+de oeuvres and usually spend a lot of money on the food and drinks, plus

-not go to all of this effort for only 12 cookies !
-I really don't
+I'd rather not go to all of this effort for only 12 cookies.
+I don't

-think my attendees would be so excited about making childcare arrangements,
+think my guests would be so excited about making childcare arrangements,

 The table would look so sparse with only one dozen, the party is a feast